How to Overcome Dental Fear — Tips from Kreativ Dental Albury

 • low blood pressure and possible fainting

-• visible distress, crying or signs of panic
+• obvious discomfort, sobbing, or symptoms of panic

-• withdrawal, or using humour or aggression to mask anxiety
+• withdrawal, or using humour or anger to cover anxiety.

 Dental Phobia